filecoin-project/sentinel/README.md

 Sentinel requires a running lotus daemon that has completed synching the chain locally.
 A full sync of the [Testnet](https://network.filecoin.io/#testnet) takes days.
 You can test against the [Nerpa network](https://network.filecoin.io/#nerpa) to try sentinel out.

 Follow the [Lotus install and setup instructions](https://docs.filecoin.io/get-started/lotus/installation), to install the dependencies, check out the branch for the network you want to join, (e.g. `ntwrk-nerpa`), and build a local copy of lotus.
-See [Testing against Testnet](#testing-against-testnet)
+If you need to test against testnet, see [Testing against Testnet](#testing-against-testnet).

 Run Lotus to start syncing.
 ```console